microsoft/pxt-common-packages/libs/base/docs/reference/math/constant.md

 ## log₂(e)

-Convert from a natural logrithm to a base-2 logrithm.
+Convert from a natural logarithm to a base-2 logarithm.

 ```block
 Math._constant(Math.LOG2E)